CtrlAltSrabonti/C-Programming/BauerWerzing/Einfuerung.md

   ```
   zinsberechnung(1000, 5.0, 90);
   ```
-  The function never knows the name kapital existed.
+- The function never knows the name kapital existed.
+-  When a function is called, C takes the value stored in kapital and puts that value into a new local variable k.
 ## Output